 Academic advising questions for students who have earned between 24 and 59 semester hours can be directed to:

 Once you have completed PHYS:2703 - Physics III or are a third or fourth year major, you will be assigned to a Physics and Astronomy faculty member for advising.
-You will be sent an email from our program coordinator, Jeanne Mullen, letting you know who your departmental faculty advisor will be with their contact information.
+You will be sent an email from our program coordinator, Matt Larson, letting you know who your departmental faculty advisor will be with their contact information.

 Our departmental advisors can help you with the following: